 - Roles of non-coding RNAs and retrotransposons in skeletal biology

-Kevin Black, MD, is Chair of the Department of Orthopaedics and Rehabilitation.
+April Armstrong, MD, MSc, is Interim Chair of the Department of Orthopaedics and Rehabilitation.

 John Elfar, MD, FACS, is Vice Chair for Research in the Department of Orthopaedics and Rehabilitation and Director of the Center for Orthopaedic Research and Translational Science.